Ubinazhip/turtle_zindi/README.md

 Top 5 mean average precision (mAP)

 # Train
 - We have divided the dataset into 5 folds.
-In order to be able to recognize 'new turtle', we included the extra images as the "new turtle" class.
+We included the extra images that did not belong to the 100 turtles as the "new turtle" class.
 - Since the 'new turtle' class caused class imbalance, we used WeightedRandomSampler
 - For augmentations, we have used [albumentation](https://albumentations.ai/).
 ```python